Inmarsat-Design/inmarsat-sketch-file/README.md

 If you notice something wrong or want to contribute a new design, [create an issue](https://help.github.com/articles/creating-an-issue/) for this repo and we can work together to get it included in the next release.

-## Internal updates
+### Internal updates

-Before a new release is published here, we must make sure the [Design System](https://design.inmarsat.com/) is updated to reflect any new component or style changes within it.
+Whenever a new release is published here, we must make sure the [Design System](https://design.inmarsat.com/) is updated to reflect any new components or style changes within the sketch file.
+We also need to make sure all urls in the Design System point to the latest release as part of the same update.

 ## Licensing